 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

-Our Science Curriculum Overview outlines the different topic areas pupils study at different points in their time at our school.
 The order of delivery of these topic areas may vary from year to year.
 Please note that some major topic areas, such as Animals, including Humans, are revisited due to extensive content and the intention to secure progression in pupils’ knowledge and understanding.

 Key Stage 1 pupils will: